 Although it felt like it for a moment, I was by no means singled out.
 It was a business decision, and the founders had very specific and positive things to say about my performance.
 They felt a loss by letting me go, and wouldn’t have if the situation was different.
 Etc. etc. etc. But it meant one important thing to me: I don’t suck at what I do.
 In fact, I’m damn good at it.
 I’ll get back on my feet.

-2. Other secure aspects in life
+2. Other secure aspects of life

-I texted my mom to let her know I’d been laid off, and called the boyfriend.
+I texted my mom to let her know I’d been laid off and called the boyfriend.
 Both were understandably concerned, but very supportive.
 They had my back, and me being unemployed didn’t change a thing in anyone’s mind about me.

 When I got back inside my apartment, I had more tea, pet the cat, and took stock of the great things in my life (tea and cat included).
 My health, great weather, family, and friends – they all grounded me.
 Nothing was really up in smoke.
 No train was off its tracks.
 The Earth kept spinning, and this was just one part of my life.